60x60: Wave Farm Mix

-In 2014Vox Novus and Wave Farm collaborated to put out a call for works to create the Wave Farm mix.
+In 2014, Vox Novus and Wave Farm collaborated to put out a call for works to create the Wave Farm mix.
 This mix was broadcast several times on Wave Farm's WGXC 90.7-FM, available for download, and featured in a series of listening events.

 Macro vs Micro

 Micro

 60x60 is a collection of miniatures or "signature" works from 60 different composers/sound artists.
 Each work is 60 seconds (or less) in length and are sequenced in order to fit neatly within each minute of the hour; each new minute is a different piece from a different artist.

 60x60 ensures that no individual piece of music lasts too long--you'd be hard pressed to find someone who couldn't sit through one minute of music that didn't appeal to them.

 60x60 creates a unique challenge for the composer/sound artist to express themselves in the concise time frame of one minute.
 Besides that one restriction, artists are free and specifically encouraged to express themselves in any way that they wish.

 Voisey states, "A minute can be plenty of time to express a whole gamut of imaginative sounds and movements, or it can be a challenge, forcing the artist to isolate what is most important in his/her work."